 The tropical April heat had soared to the mid-nineties.
 The surroundings were parch and dusty.
 On the bleak columned concourse flooded with relatives and hosts, vendors hustled travellers with prepaid telephone card deals and transportation services.

 Security was tight at Ninoy Aquino International Airport.
 Only passengers holding same-day-travel flight tickets were permitted through any airport doors.
 Luggage screening was done at curbside.
 With less than desirable traveller experiences and sparse amenities, Ninoy Aquino was a vast contrast from the world’s top rated airports: Incheon and Singapore, where I visited a few weeks earlier.

 Hauling my carry-on, I weaved through the chaotic crowd to find the Marriott kiosk.
 The free shuttle queue was starting to grow.
 The friendly and helpful attendant made sure I got on my ride to the Marriott Hotel Manila, located across from Terminal 3.

 Lush and Serene

 The hotel was an escape from the airport mayhem.
 Lush landscaped gardens and tranquility welcome visitors on arrival.
 The Marriott Hotel Manila takes their guest safety seriously, providing 24-hour security.
 Screening is mandatory prior to entering the lobby.

 High tea was served in the elegant Greatroom Lounge as soft music flowed through the speakers.
-For about USD 12, one can indulge in a selection of gourmet teas, scrumptious scones, sweet, and savoury delights.
+For about $12 US, one can indulge in a selection of gourmet teas, scrumptious scones, sweet, and savoury delights.
 Craving for a cocktail?
 Try the stylish lobby bar.
 Food critics claimed the Marriott’s signature Cru Steakhouse cooks up the city’s best steaks.

 Delicious and Authentic